rcurrie/ga4gh/README.md

 We will now have a shell inside the container in the server's directory

 Change to root to access contents of this repo mapped inside the container

     cd ~

 Create a new registry database

     make init

 Install the reference

     make reference

 Initialize the registry, populate an rnaseq dataset, and install it

     make populate install

-List the contents of the registry via command line (should match what server shows in browser later)
-    make list

 Run the server

     make run_server

 Should be able to see contents of server from host machine via

     curl localhost:8000

 # References